-Upon Mr. Steward's retirement from the Board in conjunction with the Annual Meeting, our Board will have seven directors, consistent with our Corporate Governance Guidelines.
+Our current Board of eight directors is consistent with our Corporate Governance Guidelines.
 While our Board has no current plans to increase the size of the Board, if, in the future, the Board determines that it is appropriate to add a directorship, the Nominating and Governance Committee will, pursuant to its charter, take into account diversity in professional experience, skills and background, diversity in race and gender, the credentials and qualifications set forth in our Corporate Governance Guidelines and the other attributes and factors described above, in evaluating candidates for such directorship.